Skip to main content

 Enrichment and other extracurricular activities

-There is a weekly Geography club at lunch time as well as an eco-schools club where students explore ways to improve our natural environment and can become eco-ambassadors for the school.
-Additionally, there are educational visits for every year group during the year.
+There are lunchtime Geography clubs including film club and ‘Geography’ club.
+There is also a well established eco-schools club where students explore ways to improve our natural environment and can become eco-ambassadors for the school.
+Additionally, there are educational visits provided; previous trips have included Ingleton Waterfalls Trail, The Eden Project, Castleton, Chester Zoo, and Pompeii.

 Contact